Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

+- Dallas and its opponents have gone over the current 47-point total in seven of 14 games this season.

-- Dallas and its opponents have combined to score more than 46.5 points in seven of 14 games this season.
+- Washington has combined with its opponents to score more than 47 points in seven of 14 games this season.

+- Sunday's total is 1.8 points lower than the two team's combined 48.8 points per game average.

-- The combined points per game average of the two teams, 48.8, is 2.3 points greater than Sunday's over/under.
+- The 46 combined points per game that these two squads have allowed this season are 1.0 fewer than the 47 over/under in this contest.

-- These two squads combine to allow 46 points per game, 0.5 fewer than this contest's over/under.

-- The average total in Cowboys games this season is 50.9, 4.4 points more than Sunday's over/under of 46.5.
+- Cowboys games this season feature an average total of 50.9 points, a number 3.9 points higher than Sunday's over/under.

-- The 46.5 over/under in this game is 0.2 points higher than the 46.3 average total in Football Team games this season.
+- The 46.3 PPG average total in Football Team games this season is 0.7 points fewer than this game's over/under.

 Cowboys stats and trends